U.S. Jobs Dropped By 33,000 In September, Likely Due To Storms

 The September jobs report also adjusted revised job growth in July and August downward; with those revisions, 38,000 fewer jobs were added this summer than had been previously reported.

-Job growth has now averaged 91,000 jobs monthly for the past 3 months, the BLS says.
+Job growth has now averaged 91,000 jobs monthly for the past three months, the BLS says.